-- Analyse the innovations in Indian administration in post-independence • period. - Explain the public service commission setup in post 1947 India. • - Discuss the areas of continuityand change in Indian administration • after 1947. - Elaborate the features of federal administration. • - Analyse the importance of Directive Principles of State Policy. • - Trace the implications of social development in Indian administration after • 1947. - Point out the areas of Concurrent List. • - Write a note on link between popular participation and decentralised • administrative set up. - Mention the eighteen new departments set up in Indian administration after • 1947.
+- Analyse the innovations in Indian administration in post-independence period. - Explain the public service commission setup in post 1947 India. - Discuss the area of continuity and change in Indian administration after 1947. - Elaborate the features of federal administration.

+- Analyse the importance of Directive Principles of State Policy. - Trace the implications of social development in Indian administration after 1947.